mediachain/mediachain-indexer/README.md

 #### Passing Custom Hyper-Parameters at Runtime

 Hyper-parameters of the model components can be configured prior to ingestion or on-the-fly at query time.

-Multiple separate pipelines can be created, and their names be passed to API endpoints such as `/search` or '/dupe_lookup'.
+Multiple separate pipelines can be created, and later identified by name when using API endpoints such as `/search` or '/dupe_lookup'.

 Note that some hyper-parameters can only be set at ingestion time, prior to search or dedupe lookups.

-Add `'is_temp':true` to a model to indicate that this is for one-off use, e.g. in hyper-parameter optimization routines.
+Add `'is_temp':true` to a model configuration to indicate that this is for one-off use and should be deleted after the current API call, e.g. for use in hyper-parameter optimization routines.

-Example configuration JSON:
+Below is an example configuration, which can be passed in via `MC_MODELS_JSON` and `MC_MODELS_FJSON`, or the endpoints `/search` and '/dupe_lookup':

 ```
 {"model_1":{"descriptors":{"name":"VectorsBaseline",